 The FTC warns consumers that before they decide to co-sign a loan they need to understand their financial responsibility.

-You need to figure out if you can truly afford to pay the loan on top of your own mortgage, other debts, and everyday living expenses.
-If your adult child gets hurt, loses their job, or another situation that may cause them to not make mortgage payments, then you will be paying that mortgage, too.
+You need to figure out if you could truly afford to pay the loan on top of your own mortgage, other debts, and everyday living expenses.
+If your adult child gets hurt, loses their job or has another situation that may cause them to fall behind on repayment, then you will be responsible for the loan amount.

 Pros of cosigning a mortgage

 Your child builds equity and pride.
-Having their own home to take care of while building equity is a good thing.
-Plus, paying the mortgage every month builds a better credit history, which may allow them to refinance the loan that you co-signed on and get a loan on their own down the road.
+Plus, paying the mortgage every month helps them improve their credit rating, allowing them to refinance the loan you co-signed on and get a loan on their own down the road.

 You get your own home back.
-As of 2016, the Pew Research Center found that 15 percent of Millennials (ages 18 to 34) live in their parent’s home.
+As of 2020, the Pew Research Center found that 52 percent of young adults (ages 18 to 29) live in their parent’s homes.
 Some parents want to be empty nesters and have their privacy.
 By co-signing a mortgage, your adult child moves out.

 You have a potential investment property.
 If all goes sideways and your adult child can’t make the mortgage payments, you can rent out the house or sell it — as real estate values rise in most areas of the country, you may gain a profit.